 The cheapest countries were Hungary, Czech Republic, and Poland.

-How I Was Able To Go On This Trip
+How I Was Able To Take A 3-Month Europe Trip

 Many things had to line up to make this trip happen.
 I had to: